SofiaDeLaRosa/FFT/README.md

 where n is the number of nodes, nirvana.dat is the file and 1024 is the size of the window

-Run spectrum.py to get a single plot of frequencies in Hz, amplitudes, and times in s for all windows, every 10 windows: (in x, y, z axis respectively).
+Run spectrum.py to get a single plot of frequencies in Hz, times in s and amplitudes for all windows, every 10 windows: (in x, y, z axis respectively).

 In other hand, run spectrum2.py to get a plot of frequencies in Hz and amplitudes for every 10 windows (in x, y axis respectively).